khenriks/mp3fs/INSTALL.md

 Installation
 ------------

-mp3fs uses the GNU build system.
+ffmpegfs uses the GNU build system.
 If you are installing from git, you'll need to first run:

     ./autogen.sh